sbates-idrc/baby-bliss-bot/docs/Llama2FineTuning.md

 Note that the job script must be copied to the user's `scratch` directory and is submitted from there using the `sbatch` command.

-FTP scripts above to the cedar cluster in the users `llama2/original_use` directory.
+Use FTP to transfer the above scripts to the cedar cluster in the users `llama2/original_use` directory.
 Run the following command to submit the job.

 ```
 cp llama2/original_use/job_original_use_7b_hf.sh scratch/.